npont/prepare_UCSC_custom_track/README.md

 # Upload Tracks onto UCSC Genome Browser
 This repository contains scripts to prepare the data to be loaded onto UCSC genome browser.
 It is a special case in which we want to display DCM binding sites and their binding score onto the Zebrafish genome.
 I made it as most generic as possible to be adapted to any type of data.
+Genome at use: Danio rerio (Zebrafish).
+Just upload the correct chrom.sizes file for your genome of interest.

 # Workflow
 ## Prepare the conda environments